Marcus Semien Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.52 team ERA ranks 23rd among all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.54).

-- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- White Sox pitchers combine to surrender the fifth-most home runs in baseball (101 total, 1.3 per game).

-- The righty last pitched on Friday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, allowing two earned runs while giving up four hits.
+- The righty's last time out came on Saturday against the Seattle Mariners, when he threw 4 1/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.